Incoterms Defined: What does EXW, FCA, FOB, DAP, DAT, DDP, CPT, CIP, CIF, CFR, or FAS Mean?

 Incoterms and Trade Terms Defined

 As EXW and FOB are the most common, we’ll start with those two.
-When we ask for initial quotes from manufacturers in our RFQs, we request they quote prices in EXW and FOB.
-We want to know the EXW price, which is the product's price.
-The FOB is to gauge the shipping prices because the port is a good place for our freight forwarder to pick up an item.
-Most of our projects are FOB; we contract with a freight forwarder to complete the rest of the shipping.
+When we request initial quotes from manufacturers in our RFQs, we ask them to quote prices in EXW and FOB terms.
+We would like to know the EXW price, which is the price of the product.
+The FOB is used to gauge shipping prices because the port is a convenient location for our freight forwarder to pick up an item.
+Most of our projects are FOB; we contract with a freight forwarder to complete the remaining shipping.

 EXW- Ex Works

 EXW is the most basic shipping intercom term that a supplier can provide.
-The seller makes the item available for pick up at the factory and is not responsible for the product once it leaves the factory doors.
-Instead, the buyer is responsible for transporting it from the factory and covering all export and import clearances and insurance costs.
+The seller makes the item available for pickup at the factory and is not responsible for the product once it leaves the factory doors.
+Instead, the buyer is responsible for transporting it from the factory, covering all export and import clearances, and paying for all insurance costs.

-If you get initial quotes from a factory for the first time, they will almost always quote you for EXW unless you explicitly ask for one in another term.
-Factories and suppliers quote in EXW simply because it’s the lowest price for them, and it looks good when comparing quotes, and you need the lowest price.
+If you receive initial quotes from a factory for the first time, they will almost always quote you for EXW unless you explicitly request a different term.
+Factories and suppliers quote in EXW simply because it’s the lowest price for them, and it appears favorable when comparing quotes, which is what you need.

 FOB - Free On Board

 FOB means that the seller ships the goods to the nearest port, and the seller is responsible for everything after that.
 The seller will drop this off at the port of shipment, and the buyer will either pick it up themselves or, more commonly, work with a freight forwarder to ship it for them.
-The seller is the one to clear the goods for export, and the buyer is responsible for the goods from the port onwards.
-So it’s vital when getting FOB quotes to ensure you get the port’s name where they drop the goods off.
+The seller is responsible for clearing the goods for export, and the buyer is responsible for the goods from the port onwards.
+Therefore, it’s vital when obtaining FOB quotes to ensure you obtain the port’s name where the goods are dropped off.

-One of the big reasons this is the most popular intercom term is that the export port is an excellent place to have a 3rd party inspection service inspect the goods.
+One of the primary reasons this is the most popular intercom term is that the export port is an excellent location for a third-party inspection service to inspect the goods.
 Further, the seller is responsible for all activities in the country of export.
 Simultaneously, the buyer is responsible for all activities once the goods leave the country, making things simple.
 Besides, most freight forwarders will have an office at or near the port, and it’s an easy spot for them to pick up the goods on your behalf.

 FCA - Free Carrier

 FCA is just one step up from EXW, in which the seller clears the goods for export and delivers the goods to the port of export.
-Next, the buyer has to unload the goods in the port and is responsible for them once they reach the port.
+Next, the buyer must unload the goods at the port and is responsible for them once they arrive.
 Next, the buyer arranges the carrier.
 The most significant difference between EXW and EXW is that the seller must load the goods on the buyer’s carrier.
-We should note that this is often confusing for FOB, and if you think there is confusion, feel free to ask your supplier to elaborate and give details.
+We should note that this can often be confusing for FOB, and if you think there is confusion, please feel free to ask your supplier to elaborate and provide details.

 CPT - Carriage paid to

-The seller pays for the goods shipped to the buyer’s import port.
+The seller pays for the goods shipped to the buyer’s port of entry.
 Once the goods arrive at the port, the risk is transferred to the buyer.
 The buyer is responsible for unloading the vessel and arranging further transportation.
-Even though the seller is responsible for the Export port’s cost, the buyer assumes the risk and insurance cost once the goods are unloaded at the Export port.
-The seller is responsible for export clearance and freight costs.
+Even though the seller is responsible for the cost of the Export port, the buyer assumes the risk and insurance costs once the goods are unloaded at the Export port.
+The seller is responsible for obtaining export clearance and covering the freight costs.

 CIP - Carriage and Insurance paid to